Redefining menopause means rethinking estrogen.

 My name is Juliet Handelman, and I am a rising senior at River Hill High School in Clarksville, Maryland.
 Through my school’s Independent Research G/T Program, I am studying women’s approach to symptom ambiguity amidst menopause and thyroid disease.
 I was motivated to research this by my passions for medicine, women’s health, and education.

-Thyroid disease is only one complication of menopause, but understanding it is one degree closer to preparedness.
+Thyroid disease is only one condition that can co-exist with menopause, but understanding it is one degree closer to midlife preparedness.
 With this website, I hope to leave women of any age feeling more confident in the menopause transition than how they arrived.

 Preparedness is both a process and destination: